 The Company's competitors include The Procter & Gamble Company ("P&G"), The Sun Products Corporation, The Clorox Company, Colgate-Palmolive Company, S.C.
-Johnson & Son, Inc., Henkel AG & Co.
-KGaA, Reckitt Benckiser Group plc, Johnson & Johnson, Ansell Limited, Pfizer Inc., Bayer AG, Alere Inc. (formerly known as Inverness Medical Innovations, Inc.), NBTY, Inc. and Pharmavite LLC.
+Johnson & Son, Inc., Nestle Purina PetCare Company, Henkel AG & Co.
+KGaA, Reckitt Benckiser Group plc, Johnson & Johnson, Ansell Limited, Pfizer Inc., Bayer AG, Alere Inc., NBTY, Inc. and Pharmavite LLC.
 Many of these companies have greater financial resources than the Company and have the capacity to outspend the Company if they attempt to gain market share.

-Product introductions typically involve heavy marketing costs in the year of launch, and the Company usually is not able to determine whether the new products and line extensions will be successful until a period of time has elapsed following the introduction of the new products or the extension of the product line.
+Product introductions typically involve heavy marketing and trade spending in the year of launch, and the Company usually is not able to determine whether the new products and line extensions will be successful until a period of time has elapsed following the introduction of the new products or the extension of the product line.